cbg-ethz/V-pipe/docs/tutorials/tutorial_sarscov2.md

 ## Configuration

-In the `work_hiv`  directory you can find the file `config.yaml`.
+In the `work_sarscov2`  directory you can find the file `config.yaml`.
 Open it in your editor and copy-paste the contents of the yaml file below in there.
 Our data is from the SARS-CoV-2 virus.
 Therefore, we can use the reference genome and annotation files provided by V-pipe, that we can specify at `general.virus_base_config`.
 In addition to that, we will set the `input.read_length` to 150 and `output.snv` to `true` to enable the SNV calling:

 ```yaml
 general: